The Ether Monument

 The Friends welcomes contributions for the Ether Endowment of any size from individuals and institutions who wish to help care for this unique, historic monument and preserve the heritage of the anesthesiology community.
 Online contributions can be made here.

-Contributions are 100% tax-deductible to the extent provided by law and will be designated specifically for the future care of the Ether Monument.
+Special tribute gifts can be made in honor of a new or retiring anesthesiologist, or to celebrate some other occasion.
+The Friends will send a notification of this thoughtful gift.
+Contributions are 100% tax-deductible and will be designated specifically for the future care of the Ether Monument.
 Checks made payable to the Friends of the Public Garden can be mailed to Friends of the Public Garden, 69 Beacon Street, Boston, MA 02108.
-For questions or more information, contact Mary Halpin at the Friends of the Public Garden at firstname.lastname@example.org or call (617)723-8144.
+For more info, contact Mary Halpin at email@example.com or call (617)723-8144.